Question 1

 The rollers squeeze the paper when the count rate at the detector drops below 12 counts per second and then stop squeezing when the count rate rises above 13 counts per second.

-What is the thickness of the paper coming out of the machine?
+Therefore, the thickness of the paper coming out of the machine is between 0.50 mm and 0.60 mm.

 Question 38